-What is Body Battery on your Garmin watch, and how can you boost it?
+What is Garmin Body Battery, and how do you boost it?

 If you own a Garmin watch, you'll have a passing familiarity with the Body Battery score – a number out of 100 that roughly corresponds with how much energy you have for the rest of the day, declining throughout the day and rising at night.
 But what exactly does it mean, how it is calculated, and how can you give it a boost?